oyesa/birthday-cal-website/README.md

 Output: Akan name displayed

 ### Setup/installation Requirements
- * You need to have VS code installed
- * An Access to Internet
+ * Access your Github account
- * A Web Browser
- 1.Clone the Repository
- git clone htpps//:github.com/SharonneKemboi/README-practice.git
+ * Fork the repo from https://github.com/oyesa/birthday-cal-website.git
+ * Clone the link
+ * Open the link

  ### Technology
- - HTML
+ - HTML - Used for building UI
- - CSS
+ - CSS -Used to style UI
- - Javascript
+ - Javascript - Used for document object manipulation
+ - Bootstrap - Used for styling the interface
  ### Bugs
- <p>Seen any bug?
-Contact me ASAP!!</p>
+ Seen any bug?
+Contact me via mercy.oluchina@student.moringaschool.com

  ### Licence
  MIT Licence
 ## Authors Info